m-jahn/lattice-tools/vignettes/README.md

 ### panel.directlabel

 Point labels for scatterplots.
-This function depends on the directlabels package, but instead of labeling only groups, it labels single points.
+Draw text labels for all points of a scatterplot using functions from directlabels.
+In contrast to the functionality of the original `directlabels` package, *every point* is labelled instead of groups.
+Labels are also independent from the grouping variable, so that e.g. colors indicate a grouping variable and labels another.
+By default, labels adapt the graphical parameters of the higher level plot, including coloring according to groups.
+However, many parameters can be customized.

 ``` r
 library(grid)